 Its success recently attracted praise from SUNY Chancellor Kristina M. Johnson when she visited MVCC thINCubator in August.
 Herself an entrepreneur who holds 118 patents, Johnson took time to talk with some of the entrepreneurs and said she was impressed with what she saw.

 “She’s incredibly interested in what we’re doing here,” Miller said.

 The Refinery: A Business Boot Camp

-Most of the 27 new businesses went through The Refinery, an eight week intensive program with an emphasis on accountability and mutual support.
-Every other week the six teams who make up a cohort meet to share progress reports on what they have accomplished the week before.
+Most of the 27 new businesses went through The Refinery, an eight-week intensive program with an emphasis on accountability and mutual support.
+Every other week, the six teams who make up a cohort meet to share progress reports on what they accomplished the week before.
 On the opposing weeks, team members meet individually with Miller and Smith for a deeper dialog specific to their business.
 Since Refinery began last year, four cohorts have completed the program and another is starting this fall.

 The teams must check-in every 48 hours, Monday through Friday.
 “They need to tell us a win, an anchor which is holding them back from their SMART goal, and what they’re working on accomplishing during the next 48 hours,” said Smith.
 The entire program is free of charge and includes free use of MVCC thINCubator’s space after completion in exchange for metrics.

 Among these Refinery startups are such success stories as FMN Creative, The Upstate Experience, and Active Joy.

 Founded by Francesca Orsomarso, FMN Creative is a boutique digital marketing agency based in Utica with local, out-of-state, and international clients.
 Orsomarso joined the first Refinery cohort in the spring of 2016.
 “Refinery changed my thinking and allowed the creativity to flow,” she said, adding “Ryan and Stacey do a phenomenal job of bringing a community together.
 We all share each others’ successes and failures.
 It’s one of a kind.”